ErythroCraft/Sons-of-the-Forest-Modpack-Survival/README.md

 # Sons Of The Forest ModPack - Survival
 Best mods in one pack without modloader installation (Direct Installation)

-Please keep in mind!
-The modpack ["SonsoftheForestModpack-BepInEx"](https://github.com/ErythroCraft/SonsoftheForestModpack-BepInEx) is current and also playable in the new version.
-Sons-of-the-Forest-Modpack-Survival is one of three new editions and not compatible with BepInEx yet.
-The difference is using the RedLoader and RedNodeEditor instead of BepInEx.

 Sons-of-the-Forest-Modpack-Survival:
  - Specially designed for survival mode.